SabrinaAEH/TGP_Rails_0205/README.md

 Features:

-Browsing the list of gossips,
+Browsing the list of gossips, edit them, register some.
 Individual consultation of gossips to view associated details and comments,
 User details
+City details and the gossips registered for each city.

 Gems: